 Our surgeons are very experienced with treating sacroiliac joint pain with conservative methods, and view surgery as the last option to achieving relief.
 In fact, we are usually able to make the pain and dysfunction go away.

 Unfortunately, when the sacroiliac joint pain becomes unbearable and causes difficulty in performing simple daily activities, surgery may be required.
 The best surgical method is a direct fusion of the sacroiliac joint, which is typically accomplished as an outpatient procedure using Dr. Katzman’s minimally invasive technique and the S.I.
 Fix Implant.

-See if you qualify for sacroiliac joint fusion by trying our free Candidacy Check tool below before talking with someone at NJSO.
+See if you qualify for sacroiliac joint fusion by trying our free Candidacy Verification tool below before talking with someone at NJSO.

 Or, if you’re ready to talk with a spine specialist, call us today at (855) 586-2615.

 Effective pain relief; less scarring— a postage stamp-sized incision (less than an inch in length) is often all that it takes to eliminate your pain.

 Our minimally invasive and outpatient procedures will have you back in the comfort of your home on the very same day.